 In reference to the European market, the volume of the FMCG products is increasing year-on-year.
 A few European countries such as Germany, the Netherlands and Spain have shown an increase in the value from the previous year’s (first quarter of 2016).
 For example, Spain has shown an increase of 1.4% in the first quarter of 2016, while Greece has shown a decrease of 8.7% from the previous year’s value.

 A few global trends of the consumer packaged goods in 2017:

 - The rapid technological advancements and swift changes in consumers tastes and preferences have changed the way the FMCG sectors operate worldwide.

 - The massive population growth and an increase in consumer spending have been the underpinning factors behind the profitability of the FMCG sector.
 However, this is not the case anymore.
 The growth in North America and Western Europe are currently plummeting.

-- Five factors such as inevitable consumer preferences, evolving geopolitical environment, alternative personal consumption patterns, technological innovations and structural industry shift will affect the manoeuvre with which the FMCG sector moves forward.
+- Five factors such as inevitable consumer preferences, the evolving geopolitical environment, alternative personal consumption patterns, technological innovations and structural industry shift will affect the way in which the FMCG sector moves forward.

 The different FMCG needs

 The needs underlying within this sector are detected in all the subdivisions from the Consumer Packaged Goods (CPG), Retailers, and Distributors.

 CPG: The executives involved in this division have various needs.
 But, out of all the needs, the prime importance is levied on the market prospecting and salesforce managing.

 - Pain points: coping and understanding the changing consumer needs and acting accordingly.
 Consolidating all the data and information from the retailers to improvise the products and strategies.